Spanish Basketball Federation

 The Spanish Basketball Federation (Federación Española de Baloncesto; FEB) is the governing body of basketball in Spain.
-It is based in Madrid, Spain.
-It was founded on 31 July 1923 as Federación Española de Basketball in Barcelona, Spain.
+Based in Madrid, it was founded on 31 July 1923 in Barcelona, Spain.

-It oversees the Spanish top professional basketball league: the Liga ACB, even though it is organized by Asociación de Clubs de Baloncesto (ACB).
-It organizes the LEB Oro, the LEB Plata and the Liga EBA.
+It organizes all the female national competitions (Liga Femenina (1st), Liga Femenina 2 (2nd), Copa de la Reina and Supercopa de España), and three of the four male nation-wide leagues (Primera FEB (2nd), Segunda FEB (3rd) and Tercera FEB (4th)), while oversees the 1st tier, Liga ACB.

 It is also responsible for appointing the management of the men's, women's, and youth national basketball teams.
-As of 2020, the federation has 3,361 registered clubs and 376,352 federated basketball players, being the second biggest federation after the Football Federation.
+As of 2023, the federation has 3,069 registered clubs and 411,885 federated basketball players, being the second biggest federation after the Football Federation.